xma711/notebook/big_data/pagerank/README.md

 In fact, using this way, the pagerank is equivalent to a probability that this page will be chosen in the long run.

-This is exactly the same as the markov chain in the module advanced computer networks.
+This is exactly the same as the Markov chain in the module advanced computer networks.
 In the module, each state is the number of people in a queue (0, 1, 2, .. ), in this case, each state is a webpage.
 The same problem is to find the probability of a state in the long run, given the state transition conditions.